aukspot/dles/README.md

 - [Flickle](https://flickle.app) - Guess the movie based on the given video clips.
 - [Framed](https://framed.wtf) - Guess the movie from 6 frames.
 - [Gaps](https://gaps.wtf) - Guess the movie based on the blanks and given information.
+- [Giffle - Friends](https://giffle.com/friends/) - Guess the Friends episode based on short gifs taken from it.
+- [Giffle - Simpsons](https://giffle.com/simpsons/) - Guess the Simpsons episode based on short gifs taken from it.
 - [Guess The Movie](https://guessthemovie.name) - Guess the movie based on its screenshots and details.
 - [GuessTheMovie.me](https://guessthemovie.me) - Guess the movie based on its reviews on Letterboxd.
 - [Harrypotterdle](https://www.harrypotterdle.com) - A collection of daily games related to Harry Potter.